moDevsome/moDateTimeField/README.md

 # moDateTimeField
-A vanilla JS library to create, handle and render Html calendar fields.
+A vanilla JS library to create, handle and render html datetime fields.